-That’s not an easy task; it requires strong leadership in every sense of the word.
-It’s also bringing about yet another hat the CISO might find on his or her head: governance, risk, and compliance (GRC) champion.
+That’s no easy task; it requires strong leadership in every sense of the word.
+It’s also bringing about yet another hat CISOs might find on their head: governance, risk, and compliance (GRC) expert.

 The New CISO: GRC Expert